-Looking for an apartment to rent in Hong Kong?
+Interested in renting an apartment in Hong Kong?

-- Why you will need to visit a lot of properties
+- You will need to visit a lot of properties

-- Why it’s so important to figure out if you prefer an older or newer building
+- It’s so important to figure out if you prefer an older or newer building

-You can expect to have to visit a lot of properties before you can make an informed decision about which apartment to rent.
+In Hong Kong, you will probably need to visit many properties before making an informed decision about which apartment in Hong Kong is best to rent.
 There is almost no way around this.

 When you’re looking for an apartment in Hong Kong, the main factors that are likely to be a source of contention are:

 - the size of your apartment